serenanubi/Dotfiles/README.md

 Profiles -> Open Profiles... -> Edit Profiles... -> Colors tab -> Load Presets... -> Import...

 Navigate to ~/Dotfiles/iTerm2/

 Select either or both itermcolors files.

-Click Load Presets... again and select the Solarized Dark or Light colorscheme.
+Click Load Presets... again

+select the Solarized Dark or Light colorscheme.

+fix bug with iTerm solarized colorscheme where some text is the same as the background:

+in the colors tab, change the color for 'Bright Black' in ANSI Colors to a different color.

 Updating
 --------